akbarratt/rb101/LOG.md

 ### Day 52: Thursday April 8, 2021

-**Pomodoros Completed**: 5
+**Pomodoros Completed**: 6

 **Today's Progress**: Working on Lesson 4's collection method assignments and practice problems.
+Also did a quick crash course in Markdown, since that came up as a recommendation for exam prep in the chat.

 **My Feelings:** Feeling good.
 Things are starting to connect.
 I was proud of myself today for recognizing when a method was using short circuit evaluation before looking at the answer.
-I don't have everything memorized but I'm starting to understand what's happening and where to look for answers.
+I'm not memorizing everything but I'm starting to understand what's happening and where to look for answers.

 ### Day 51: Wednesday April 7, 2021